lars1050/csc395-s23/Exercises/ex03-git-branches/readme.md

 Finally, go to the list of issues on github and check that the issues are complete.

+> There is a way to automate this process based on branch naming.
+Maybe we will look at this at another time.

 Now you are ready to repeat the process!

 ### More Issues